The Dispatch

 But this newsletter isn’t going to focus on the constitutional arguments against Roe.
 Instead, I’m going to focus on the human factor.
 If you listen to my podcast with my brilliant co-host Sarah Isgur, you’ll note that we constantly return to the same mantra, “Judges are human beings.”
 They’re not philosophical robots.
 They live in a world, and they’re shaped by that world—albeit some more than others.

 Thus, I’ve written at length how a number of justices seem intent on reaching consensus when they can, favoring narrow opinions over broad opinions to reach supermajority decisions even in the most hot-button culture war cases.
 See, for example, the 7-2 decision for a Christian baker who refused to bake a custom cake for a same-sex wedding celebration, or the recent 9-0 decision for Catholic Social Services in Fulton v.
-Philadelphia.
+Philadelphia

 In reading these cases, it seems that multiple justices want to calm the American culture war.
 They do not want SCOTUS to be perceived as a partisan instrument of one American tribe.
 Regardless of their other philosophical leanings, they are also institutionalists.
 They want to preserve the court’s good name, and there is no faster way to politicize the court than with sweeping rulings that upend American politics.